 Copyright © Urban Farms Organic, Inc., 2011 | Products by UFO are made in Canada

-Recycling is one advantage of using organic fertilizer, but another is the resulting plant quality.
+To close the plant nutrient loop, food waste has to be stabilized (dried) and turned to organic fertilizer.
+Organic fertilizer enhances the quality of edible plants.
+It also allows plants to become a sink for processed waste.
+This is the definition of growing food from a renewable source of plant nutrients.
 Synthetic (NPK) fertilizers result in quantity over quality, since they cause plants to produce more structural carbohydrates and less nutritious compounds, in order to grow and compete for light.
 This affects the plant's taste and health value.
 NPK salts also inhibit soil microbes that aerate the soil and supply plant roots with oxygen.
 Recycled kitchen waste, which is free, can be used instead to produce Quality Low Input Food at home.

 Research Papers